mariaberardi/Getting-and-cleaning-data-assignment/README.md

 # Getting and cleaning data assignment

-This repository contains my work for the course project *Getting and cleaning the Data*.
+This repository contains my work for the course project *Getting and cleaning data*.
 It includes the following files, according to the instructions for the assignment:

 README.md
 run_analysis.R